 Congestive heart failure may be treated with medications such as diuretics and vasodilators.
 Your dog’s diet will have sodium restrictions.

 If your dog inhaled a foreign object, he may need to have a tracheoscopy, endoscopy, or a bronchoscopy to remove the object.
 General anesthesia must be administered for these procedures.

 A dog suffering from heat stroke must be cooled down.
 The veterinarian team may place wet towels on his paws and coat.
-To prevent dehydration your dog may be given fluids intravenously.
+To prevent shock your dog may be given fluids intravenously.
 Antibiotics may also be administered to prevent a bacterial infection.
 Most dogs with heat stroke are hospitalized for 24 to 48 hours.

-If your dog has been diagnosed with bloat the veterinarian may recommend having him hospitalized to help stabilize him.
+If your dog has been diagnosed with bloat, the veterinarian may recommend having him hospitalized to help stabilize him.
 Once stabilized, your dog may require abdominal surgery to help reposition the stomach.
 The veterinary surgeon may recommend a gastropexy to help prevent bloat from happening again.
 Once your dog is released you will receive post-operative instructions.
 Your dog will need to wear an Elizabethan collar (cone) so he does not lick or bite his sutures.
 He will be prescribed antibiotics and pain medications.

 Prevention of Breathing From the Stomach

 Congestive heart failure cannot be prevented but can be detected in the early stages.
 Patients that are diagnosed and treated in the early stages of the disease have a better prognosis.
 There are diagnostic blood tests that can measure how much peptide hormones are being released by the heart.
 These hormones are usually released when the heart is working too hard to pump blood throughout the body.